okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 * [Primary Authentication with Device Fingerprinting](#primary-authentication-with-device-fingerprinting)&mdash;[Request Example](#request-example-for-device-fingerprinting)
 * [Primary Authentication with Password Expiration Warning](#primary-authentication-with-password-expiration-warning)&mdash;[Request Example](#request-example-for-password-expiration-warning)

-> **Note:** You must first enable MFA factors and assign a valid **Sign-On Policy** to a user to enroll and/or verify a MFA factor during authentication.
+> **Note:** You must first enable MFA factors and assign a valid **Sign-On Policy** to a user to enroll and/or verify a MFA Factor during authentication.

 #### Request parameters for primary authentication